ultralist/ultralist-marketing-docs/content/docs/cli/pro_integration.md

 ---
-id: pro
-title: Syncing with Ultralist Pro
+title: "Syncing with Ultralist Pro"
-sidebar_label: Syncing with Ultralist Pro
+weight: 6
 ---

 Enabling **Ultralist Pro** will enable seamless sync with ultralist.io.
 This allows you to: